RadarML/nrdk/docs/index.md

     The NRDK library also includes the following extras:

     - `nrdk[roverd]`: support for loading and processing data using the [roverd](https://radarml.github.io/red-rover/roverd/) format (i.e., as collected by the [`red-rover`](https://radarml.github.io/red-rover/) system).
-    - `nrdk[grt]`: extra dependencies for our GRT reference implementation, which uses a hydra-based configuration system.
     - `nrdk[docs]`: a mkdocs + mkdocs-material + mdocstrings-python documentation stack.
     - `nrdk[dev]`: linters, testing, pre-commit hooks, etc.